-1. Idle the engine to check that LED lamps on the LCD monitor 1 is off.

-2. Move the engine speed control lever 2 or turn the engine speed control dial 2 to the midpoint between the "IDLING" and "RUN" positions, and run the engine with no load at medium speed for approximately five minutes.
+- 1. Idle the engine to check that LED lamps on the LCD monitor 1 is off. - 2.
+Turn the engine control dial 2 to the midpoint between the "IDLING" and "RUN" positions, and run the engine with no load at medium speed for approximately five minutes.